nmsalvatore/sage/README.md

 The `timer` and `stopwatch` commands accept a `--paused` flag that will load the clock in a paused state.
-Once the clock is loaded, a "Paused" message will be shown beneath the clock time and the clock will wait for the `Space` key to be pressed before starting.
+Once the clock is loaded, a "Paused" message will appear beneath the clock time and the clock will wait for the `Space` key to start.

 ```bash
 sage timer 25m --paused                 # Load timer in paused state